algomo/knowledge-base/docs/docs/integrations/zapier-integration/Connecting Your Algomo Account.md

 ![zapier_access](./images/zapier_access.png)

+---

-**Congratulations, now you have access to all of your Algomo data and can start building Zaps to automate tasks and connect Algomo with other applications.**
+**Congratulations!** Now you have access to all of your Algomo data and can start building Zaps to automate tasks and connect Algomo with other applications.